A Virtual Town Hall | Kidney Cancer Care in the Time of COVID-19

 For more information on AVEO Oncology products, visit https://www.aveooncology.com.

-Bayer updated the following statement on March 30, 2020 regarding their COVID-19 response: “We are working at full steam to ensure business continuity so that we can provide patients, consumers and farmers with the products they urgently need at this time.
-Our organization, and especially our production facilities, have so far been operating largely problem-free.”
+Bayer updated the following statement on July 6, 2020 regarding their COVID-19 response: “We are working at full steam to ensure business continuity so that we can provide patients, consumers and farmers with the products they urgently need at this time.
+Our organization and in particular our production facilities in the countries most affected by the corona outbreak are working largely according to plan.”

 Full statement on COVID-19 https://www.bayer.com/en/coronavirus-covid-19-update.aspx